vision4robotics/MPFD-tracker/README.md

 # Demonstration running instructions

 This code is compatible with  DTB70, UAVDT and UAV123@10fps benchmark.
-Therefore, if you want to run it in benchmark, just put DR2Track folder in trackers, and config sequences and trackers according to instructions from aforementioned benchmarks.
+Therefore, if you want to run it in benchmark, just put MPFD Track folder in trackers, and config sequences and trackers according to instructions from aforementioned benchmarks.

 # Results on UAV datasets